 What’s it like to have an atonic seizure?

-What happens after an atonic seizure?
+What happens after the seizure?

-How are atonic seizures diagnosed?
+How are these seizures diagnosed?

 How are atonic seizures treated?